Where Did It All Come From?

 Distant things in our universe totally unknown a century ago have been declaring God’s glory for eons.

-Though Pluto was demoted from planet to plutoid, a new category became available for classifying the diverse objects that fill our solar system.
+Though Pluto was demoted from planet to plutoid, another category became available for classifying the diverse objects that fill our solar system.
 Eris was added to that group along with Makemake and Ceres.
 We’ve observed volcanoes erupting on the planet Mercury, ice on Mars, and distant white dwarf stars that are changing our understanding of how stars mature.

 We have learned to take the rocks and minerals in God’s world and make amazing things out of them.
 They rage from tiny computer chips that power our telephones, game machines and home computers, to huge bridges, buildings, and orbiting space stations.